OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 #### Page Attribute on Navigation Property

 And what about the page attribute in Order type's navigation property Customers? it means the query setting when we query the Customers navigation property in Order type.
-Now we get a query setting for Customer type and a query setting for Customers navigation property in Order type, how do we merge these two setting?
+Now we get a query setting for Customer type and a query setting for Customers navigation property in Order type, how do we merge these two settings?
 The answer is: currently the property's query setting always override the type's query setting, if there is no query setting on property, it will inherent query setting from it's type.

 For example: